Senior Dharma Teacher Sojun Mel Weitsman

 Sojun Mel Weitsman is a San Francisco Zen Center senior dharma teacher and Abbot of Berkeley Zen Center.
 He received priest ordination from Suzuki Roshi in 1969 and in 1984 he received dharma transmission from Suzuki Roshi's son, Hoitsu Suzuki Roshi.

 Ryushin Paul Haller is a dharma heir of Sojun Mel Weitsman and has taught at Zen Center for over 20 years.
-He teaches throughout the U.S. and Europe and has led mindfulness programs to assist with depression and recovery.
+He served as abiding abbot at City Center from 2003 to 2012, and remains at City Center as urban temple dharma teacher.
+Originally from Belfast, Northern Ireland, he teaches throughout the US and Europe and has led mindfulness programs to assist with depression and recovery.
 Paul has also taught in prisons and has a long involvement with the Zen Hospice Project.
 He has been practicing yoga for 25 years.